danielricci/ti84pce/README.md

 # ti84pce-prototypes

-Prototypes programs made for the TI84+ CE
+An assortment of applications written for the TI84 Plus CE calculator.